-We live in such a fast-paced, competitive, information-overload world.
+We live in such a fast-paced, competitive, and information overload world.
 Everywhere we look, there is a wealth of knowledge on every subject you can imagine.
 Pressure for self-improvement in everything with subtle messages to be “the best.”
 And that’s not just in the working world.
 It’s in the parenting world, too: as a new parent, a seasoned parent, a working mom, or a stay-at-home mom.
 It’s easy to feel distracted by the hundreds of ways to “be a better parent,” but what these distractions really do is keep us from appreciating these short years of tender moments with our kids.

 The Pressure of Perfect Parenting